Papua New Guinea Energy Information

 Learn more about renewables in the Mini grid Africa & Asia markets for village electrification

 The Papua New Guinea Climate Change (Management) Act 2015 established the Climate Change Development Authority and the Climate Change and Green Growth Trust Fund.

-Through its updated NDC, PNG committed in 2020 to reach carbon neutrality by 2030 within the energy industries sub-sector, and will establish a framework for fossil fuels offsetting.
+Through its updated NDC (2020), PNG committed to reach carbon neutrality by 2030 in the energy sector, and will establish a framework for fossil fuels offsetting.
 PNG also plans an annual reduction in emissions from deforestation and forest degradation due to agriculture expansion and commercial logging of 10 MtCO2eq compared to 2015 level.